uxlfoundation/oneapi-construction-kit/doc/overview/tutorials/creating-new-hal/initial-setup.rst

 pointing to it's build directory.
 However, if ``RISCV_GNU_TOOLCHAIN_DIR`` is not set it will be default to ``/usr/``.

-Since ComputeAorta is most often built against a LLVM and Clang toolchain, it may be convenient to use the same toolchain to build the parts of the HAL that need to be cross-compiled.
+Since the oneAPI Construction Kit is most often built against a LLVM and Clang toolchain, it may be convenient to use the same toolchain to build the parts of the HAL that need to be cross-compiled.
 In order to do so, simply set ``RISCV_TOOLCHAIN_DIR`` to the value of the ``CA_LLVM_INSTALL_DIR`` CMake variable.

 A RISC-V triple toolchain or GNU RISC-V triple toolchain can be specified to